Frequently Asked Questions

 There were many noteworthy bills pertaining to transportation that occurred during the 2023 legislative session.
 A full summary of those bills can be found on the Wasatch Front Regional Council 2023 Legislative Session Wrap-Up document.
 As it pertains to the TIF/TTIF funding, the most notable adjustment that was made during the 2023 session was the adjustment of the match requirement for the TTIF programs from a required 40% match to a required 30% match.
 This was outlined in SB27, Transportation Revisions.
 This new match amount will not be applied retroactively, but will apply to all TTIF programmed projects moving forward.

 Another notable aspect of the 2023 legislative session was the creation of the ATIF (Active Transportation Investment Fund) and the Utah Trail Network (UTN).
-This process, and especially the TIF Active, does not include ATIF and the UTN, that program will be managed by a separate UDOT group and more information be be available in the future.
+The capacity project prioritization process does not include ATIF or UTN.
+That program is managed by the UDOT Trails Division and more information is available here.

 What is the prioritization process?